go-data-api/dasql/README.md

 ## features
 - Simple, only depends on the official AWS SDK for Go
+- Interface designed to easily adapt a standard sql database to it

 ## research
 - [ ] Figure out what the Data API return in case of datetime,date and timestamp column types